 402.07 Computerized Plant System.

 A. General.
 Produce all asphalt concrete in a plant with a computerized plant system approved by the Laboratory.
-Ensure that the computerized plant system’s device the asphalt binder content is capable of being locked or sealed.
-After initial calibration of the plant, the Department may lock or seal the monitoring device.
+Ensure that the computerized plant system’s monitoring device for the asphalt binder content is capable of being locked or sealed.
+After initial calibration of the plant, the Department may lock or seal the asphalt binder content monitoring device.

 Ensure that all printouts contain the following information: